raspberrypilearning/getting-started-guide-microbit/en/step_7.md

 ### Touch logo (V2 only)

-The newer version of the micro:bit has some extra events that use the new **touch sensitive** logo.
+The newer version of the micro:bit has some extra events that use the new **touch-sensitive** logo.

 You can trigger code when: